ALTIBASE/Documents/Manuals/Altibase_trunk/eng/iSQL_Eng.md

     The name (or IP address) of a computer on which Altibase Server is running

 -   port_no
-    The port number used when connecting via TCP, IPC or IPCDA
+    The port number used when connecting via TCP, IPC, or IPCDA

 -   user_id
     A User ID registered in the database